Iran election roundup

 Axis of Logic

 The attempt to discredit the elections and cause instability in Iran look very much like a scheme we've seen before - directly out of the CIA playbook.
 We've seen this pattern in so many elections in Venezuela, for example, I swear that even the Chavistas would be disappointed if it doesn't reappear next time around.
 After all, a little drama does add some excitement in elections where consistent landslide victories are won by presidents like Chavez and Ahmadinejad.
-So here we go again - the old Langley one, two, three:
+So here we go again - the old Langley one, two, three:1.
+Groom an opposition candidate to run against the guy you hate, pay him well and line up your media to back him.

 2. During the campaign, sell him as the savior of the bourgeois opposition who lost their money in the revolution.
 Use your own pollsters and media propaganda to convince his followers that they are going to win by a wide margin.